Vismayak/worklog/README.md

 **GLTG**
-- State portal data has been provided.
-Task to add and wait for narrative
+- State portal data sources has been provided in [doc](https://docs.google.com/document/d/1e-60FORWajNJpBh2N9ErxGo9ynQVPXHXIWBugWqCXqI/edit), some changes still needed but loaded the ones that are available
-- Trend narrative to be provided in 2 weeks
+- Note - Trend narrative to be provided in 2 weeks

+**HDC**
+- Scheduled meeting with AMAL to discuss the ViT-Sandbox on Friday

 ## September 23rd